m4ttsch/omscs-notes-notes/README.md

 Each set of notes for a particular class will live in a subdirectory of the repository root.
 In each subdirectory, the notes are presented in [Markdown](https://en.wikipedia.org/wiki/Markdown) format.

+If you prefer, you can also view the notes on [OMSCS Notes](https://www.omscs-notes.com).

 ### Upcoming Courses

 - IIS (Fall 2019)